 Q: What is the Student Code of Conduct (SCC) and where can I find it?

 A: The SCC is the document that provides the standards of conduct expected of individual students enrolled at the university.
 It also outlines the administrative due process afforded students, and disciplinary sanctions that may be imposed for violations of the SCC.
-The SCC is available within the UTSA Information Bulletin, on the Student Conduct and Community Standards (SCCS) website under Know the Code, and in print from the SCCS Office located in University Center North, room 2.02.18 (above the bookstore).
+The SCC is available within the UTSA Information Bulletin, on the Student Conduct and Community Standards (SCCS) website under Know the Code, and in print from the SCCS Office located in Student Union North, room 2.02.18 (above the bookstore).

 Q: What is a referral?